d3estudio/d3-growth-back/README.md

 - [ ] classify with a theme, category, and epic
 - [ ] provide an api to serve front-end (bff)
 - [ ] improve the classification system (and repeat, and repeat, ...)

+## how to run this project?

+first of all, you need to have installed docker and just run `docker-compose up`